 - Whisk well the powdered sugar, vanilla extract, and 3 tablespoons of milk in a bowl till it has a smooth consistency.
 Transfer the mix to a piping bag.

-- Add the cocoa powder with a one tablespoon of milk to 1/3 cup of the glaze in a separate bowl.
+- Add the cocoa powder and one tablespoon of milk to 1/3 cup of the glaze in a separate bowl.
 Whisk it and transfer it to another piping bag.

 - Leave 9 pieces of baked puff pastry aside.
 Spread the chilled pastry cream on the rest of the baked pastries using a piping bag, one by one.
 After spreading the cream on one layer, cover it with another layer, spread the other layer, and then cover it with another.

-- On the 9 pieces left, spread the vanilla glaze on top, then pipe stripes of the chocolate glaze, and with a toothpick, make the classical chevron pattern by drawing the toothpick along the glaze.
+- On the 9 pieces left, spread the white glaze on top, then pipe stripes of the dark or white chocolate glaze, and with a toothpick, make the classical chevron pattern by drawing the toothpick along the glaze.
 These 9 pieces will be the top layer of each Napoleon dessert.

 - Leftovers can stay in the fridge for up to 3 days or frozen for 6 months.